antononcube/Raku-JavaScript-D3/README.md

 For illustrative examples see the Jupyter notebook ["Tests-for-JavaScript-D3"](https://nbviewer.org/github/antononcube/Raku-JavaScript-D3/blob/main/resources/Tests-for-JavaScript-D3.ipynb).

-The (original versions of the) JavaScript snippets used in this package are taken from ["The D3.js Graph Gallery"](https://d3-graph-gallery.com/index.html).
+The (original versions of the) JavaScript snippets used in this package are (mostly) taken from ["The D3.js Graph Gallery"](https://d3-graph-gallery.com/index.html).

 Here is a corresponding video demo (≈7 min): ["The Raku-ju hijack hack of D3.js"](https://www.youtube.com/watch?v=YIhx3FBWayo) (≈ 7 min.)